danielczestki/cms-1/readme.md

 1. Install phpunit globally as per the PHPUnit website instructions
 2. Or, add `vendor/bin/phpunit` to your `$PATH`
 3. Or, call `./vendor/bin/phpunit` instead of just `phpunit`

+## Resetting the CMS

+If, for whatever reason you want to reset the entire CMS back to pre-install state you can do this by running:

+    php artisan cms:destroy

+**IMPORTANT**: This will delete **EVERYTHING** related to your Thin Martian CMS install.
+It will delete all generated content (models, controllers, migrations etc), drop all your generated database tables and delete all your custom `.yaml` definitions.

 ## Assets